Coronavirus (COVID-19): information for farmers, landowners and rural businesses

 We’re committed to maintaining vital services for our customers, and have made changes to adapt to the current emergency situation.

-In line with government coronavirus (COVID-19) guidance, we have closed the majority of our offices, and equipped our processing and helpline teams to carry on their important work from home.
+In line with government COVID-19 guidance, the majority of our offices remain closed while our processing and helpline teams carry on their important work from home.
 We are all fully focused on making vital payments to the rural community and helping customers submit their claims and applications.